 Although a divorce may increase a divorcee’s chance of developing a mental health issue, it is possible to mitigate the risk.

 Ways to prevent divorce-related mental health issues include:

 - Joining a support group;

 - Hiring an experienced and caring family law attorney.

-Lokken & Associates Is Here to Help
+Lokken & Putnam Is Here to Help

-If you or a loved one is thinking about or currently going through the divorce process, Lokken & Associates can help you with your case.
+If you or a loved one is thinking about or currently going through the divorce process, Lokken & Putnam can help you with your case.
 Our trusted divorce attorneys are known for their sympathetic and comprehensive representation that makes you feel comforted and secure.